Have you ever noticed that you only pay half attention?

 It is very simple, and needs take only a few minutes a day.

-For me, mindfulness at first was a little tricky...it was (and still is -I'm still learning) just a matter a remembering to do it.
+For me, mindfulness at first was a little tricky...it was (and still is -I'm still learning) just a matter of remembering to do it.

-Research has shown that to create a new habit or behaviour can take anywhere up to 2 months for it to become part of your everyday life.
+Research has shown that creating a new habit or behaviour can take anywhere up to 2 months for it to become part of your everyday life.